 We provided a shared understanding of the drivers for cloud services from all levels of stakeholders.
-This included communicating strategic opportunities and technical challenges to both the Department and their client’s Executive.
+This included communicating strategic opportunities and technical challenges to both the Department and its Executives.

-The options paper also included a description of how to implement each operating model with architectural design and a description of how to mitigate technical challenges.
+We presented a paper detailing the opportunities, risks and required investment to provide cloud services into the future with a focus on Microsoft’s Azure cloud.
+It also included a description of how to implement each operating model with architectural design and a description of how to mitigate technical challenges.

-MXA provided the department and its clients with a shared understand of the challenges and potential benefits in providing cloud services.
-We provided a framework for the governance of cloud services including a detailed roles and responsibilities matrix to allow clear line of sight and accountability between TSG and their clients as a managed service provider.
+MXA provided the department and its clients with a thoroughly researched, detailed, and shared understand of the challenges and potential benefits in providing cloud services.

 “I am really proud of the plan and think it sets a great direction for ESG and the department.
 I would like to thank you for your key role in leading this work and bringing the plan to life.
 I appreciate your input and support throughout the process.”